vloubiere/Rawal_et_al_HCB_2024/README.md

 The "main.R" file lists all the scripts that are needed to generate the figures of the article.
 Script names should be self-explanatory, with additional comments linking them to the corresponding figure panel when relevant.

-All raw and processed NGS data were retrieved from GEO (GSE222193).
+All raw and processed NGS data were retrieved from GEO (GSE222193) and eventually pre-processed using the scripts available at https://github.com/vloubiere/Parreno_Loubiere_2023.git, were all further details can be found.

+For any reasonable further request, please contact chiolo@ucsc.edu.